dekoza/mtgpl/docs/_sources/ZEN.rst.txt

    Enchanted creature has base power and toughness 8/8 and has trample.

-   When Gigantiform enters the battlefield, if it was kicked, you may search your library for a card named Gigantiform, put it onto the battlefield, then shuffle your library.
+   When Gigantiform enters the battlefield, if it was kicked, you may search your library for a card named Gigantiform, put it onto the battlefield, then shuffle.

 :mtgtip:`Grazing Gladehart<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/7/078b5290-a613-496f-bd23-8fd109549f31.jpg?1562609590|https://scryfall.com/card/zen/163/grazing-gladehart?utm_source=api>`